Create guest team and limit general channel use - Read-Only

-The guest cannot post in the general channel.
+The guest cannot post messages in the general channel.
 The guest can still open and post files.
-You can also lock this, more below.
+You can also shield this, more below.

-Block the general channel so that guests cannot post documents
+Shield the general channel so guests cannot post documents

-Guests can use your general channel by-default with almost as many rights and possibilities as an teams owner.
-To protect this, you can disable document sharing.
+Guests can by-default use your general channel with almost as many permissions and capabilities as a teams-owner.
+To shield this, you can disable document places.

-In the general channel for files, press - Open in SharePoint
+In the general channel at files, press - Open in SharePoint

-Set the site members to read only via "Site permissions".
+Via "Site permissions," set the site members to read only.

 Example screenshot.
-The guests cannot post documents in the General team.
+Guests cannot post documents in the General team.

-The owners for Project Y can post documents in the general channel.
+However, the owners for Project Y can post documents in the General channel.

 Alternative instructions: Create a read-only folder in Microsoft Teams (365tips.be)